slack0/talking-points/README.md

 in a way that preserves the intent and the meaning of the speech.
 This problem belongs to a class of problems under [Automatic summarization](https://en.wikipedia.org/wiki/Automatic_summarization).
-The main idea of summarization is to find a representative subset of the data, which contains the information of the entire set.
+The main idea of summarization is to create a representative summary or abstract, which contains the information of the entire set.
-Document summarization, tries to automatically create a representative summary or abstract of the entire document, by finding the most informative sentences.
+This is achieved by finding the most informative sentences in the document/speech.

 ## Summary Generation from Political Speeches